grafana/grafana/contribute/architecture/frontend-data-requests.md

 If we wait for canceled requests to complete, they might create unnecessary load on the data sources.

-## Request cancelation by Grafana version
+## Request cancellation by Grafana version

-Grafana uses a concept called _request cancelation_ to cancel any ongoing request that Grafana doesn't need.
+Grafana uses a concept called _request cancellation_ to cancel any ongoing request that Grafana doesn't need.
 The process for canceling requests in this manner varies by Grafana version.

 ### Before Grafana 7.2